How to start an online business

 Fortunately, starting an online business is easier than ever!
 Depending on the type of online business you want to start, upfront costs can be relatively inexpensive.
 With a myriad of web hosting services available, creating a basic website doesn’t have to be a complex or costly exercise.

-Whether lockdown has given you the time needed to thrash out a decent plan for your business plan, or you’re a business owner seeking to expand online to grow and reach new customers, starting an online business might be simpler than you think.
+Whether the pandemic has inspired you to start your own business or side-gig, or you’re a business owner looking to expand online to grow and reach new customers, starting an online business might be simpler than you think.

 How to start an online business

 There’s a lot that goes into starting an online business – even a simple one.
-Here’s some easy-to-follow steps to get you started.
+These easy-to-follow steps will get you started.

 1 – Do your research